lexicHQ/docs/deploy-slack-bot.md

 #Deploy

 Go to "Basic Information".
-Take a note of the `Client ID` and `Client Secret`.
+Take a note of the `Client ID` and `Secret`.

 ![](slack-credentials.png)